Choosing a Family, Friend, or Neighbor Caregiver

-More than half of Colorado families use a license-exempt child care provider, such as a family member, friend or neighbor to care for their child.
-“License-exempt” means not required to have a child care license.
+More than half of Colorado families rely on someone they know—like a grandparent, aunt, friend, nanny, or neighbor—to care for their child.
+These caregivers are often called license-exempt providers, which means they’re not required to have a child care license.

 LICENSE-EXEMPT & LICENSED CARE - WHAT'S THE DIFFERENCE?

-Even if your child’s provider is a close relative, it’s still a good idea to have a conversation with them about keeping your child safe.
+Even if your child’s caregiver is a close family member, it’s still important to talk with them about how to keep your child safe.

 WHEN IS A CHILD CARE PROVIDER REQUIRED TO HAVE A LICENSE?